 “My baby girl has a very sensitive skin and ever since I started using Bubbsi, her skin has been blemishless!
 Thank you for this amazing creation.
 As for her diaper rashes, she hardly gets any due to continued use of Bubbsi, but if she gets any, mixing the oil balm and body cream does the trick!
 I have already re-ordered the refill pack and will continue to do so!
 And oh—Bubbsi is a big entertainer for her during nappy changes :) Thanks again!” —Sinduja

 Treating diaper rash doesn’t have to be tough!
-Try soothing rough patches using coconut oil for diaper rash with The Whole Gang.
+Try soothing rough patches using coconut oil for diaper rash with The Newborn Starter Set.
 Our trio has all the goodness of moisturizing coconut oil without all of the mess!

 Contributors: Rachel Cheung, Gina Hamadey